 Only the screenwriting Grand Prize Winner and top two Finalists receive industry distribution and prizes while Semi-Finalists are only rewarded with laurels and online recognition like in most screenwriting competitions.
 Prizes and recognition will not be given to any other entrants.

-Film Festival designations are given to filmmakers in several categories. and the director behind the festival's "Best of the Fest" will be awarded with a one hour consultation with a top talent manager and or development executive.
-All other winners are only rewarded with recognition.
+Film Festival designations are given to filmmakers in several categories, however, they are only rewarded with recognition.
 Furthermore, festival designation does not guarantee your film will screen.
 We have limited studio time as such only the best of the best will screen on an annual basis.

 Best of the Fest Winner